-I analyzed my 550+ medium posts to better understand the world of Medium.
-And I uncovered some very interesting findings.
+I analyzed my 600+ medium posts to better understand the world of Medium.
+And I uncovered some very interesting findings in my medium study.

 Have you ever been frustrated with the response your stories get, this article can help you?

-I looked at the views.
-I looked at claps.
-I looked at the headings.
+I looked at the views, claps, and headings.
 I even looked at the story tags.